 Organizations that establish priorities, write and achieve goals get things done!
 Churches like any other organization need to develop a strategy and write and complete church goals that support strategic objectives.

 Most churches deal with requests for benevolence assistance at one time or another.
 Creating a policy and procedure for church benevolence assistance helps to ensure consistency in practice.
 It is important to have church benevolence guidelines in place so everyone understands the steps to take when a request comes in.

 Good cash handling policies and procedures are critical to ensure the safeguarding of church funds.
 And yes, churches are just as susceptible to embezzlement as any other organization.
 The reason being is unsupervised access to cash is simply too tempting for many people, particularly people with a financial need.

 Church Business Meeting Agenda

 Effective meetings have a specific agenda and time allotments for each agenda item.
-There should be a basic church business meeting agenda format that is adapted based on the goal of the meeting.
+Use a basic church business meeting agenda format and modify it based on the goal of the meeting.

 Church Member Survey

 Soliciting feedback is one way to determine the perception of how well the church is meeting member needs.
 These 13 questions to ask church members can help you learn about their experience.